brunzefb/ubuntu-20-devops-tools/README.md

 ## Git with ssh
 The script will create a ~/.ssh/id_rsa (private key) and ~/.ssh/id_rsa.pub (public key).
 The .zshrc will start an ssh agent and load the key, but for things to work you must upload your public key to Github or git provider.
 More info about github and ssh can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

+## Opening a ZSH shell by default in vscode.
+VSCode will open a bash shell by default.
+You can either type zsh to get the zshell one.
+1. Open Visual Studio Code.
+2. Press CTRL + SHIFT + P to open the Command Palette.
+3. Search for “Terminal: Select Default Profile” (previously “Terminal: Select Default Shell”)
+4. Pick zsh